ArminJo/Ultimate-Battery-Tester/README.md

 <br/>

-# Measurement of battery packs with external load resistor
+# Measurement of battery packs with external series load resistor
 Battery packs up to 17.2 volt (4s) can be measured too.
 Voltages above 14.8 volt require a 5 volt supply for the arduino internal ADC.
 Given the voltage measurement resistor network from the schematic, with Li-ion (3.7 V VCC) we can merely measure up to 14.8 V.<br/>
 Since the build in load resistor is 12 &ohm;, **the current would go up to 1.4 ampere and the power to 24 watt**, leaving 2.8 watt at the 2 &ohm; shunt resistors.<br/>